The grounding for Continuum: Examples

-Since the closed unit interval $[0, 1]$ (a subset of the set of real numbers $\mathbb{R}$) is a mathematical example of Continuum, let us follow this interpretation, however with some restrictions.
-Let the $n$-th dimensional continuum be interpreted as the unit $n$-th dimensional cube, that is, the Cartesian product of $n$-copies of the unit interval.
+Since the closed unit interval $[0;\ 1]$, a subset of the set of real numbers $\mathbb{R}$, is a mathematical example of Continuum, let us follow this interpretation.
+Let the $n$-th dimensional Continuum be interpreted as the $n$-th dimensional unit cube $[0;\ 1]^n$, that is, the Cartesian product of $n$-copies of the unit interval.
+Note that 3-dimensional cube ($3$-cube, for short) is the only one regular polyhedron filling 3D-space.

-Let us fix the dimension and consider a unit cube.
-The cube may be divided into parts (smaller cubes) in many ways.
+Let us fix the dimension $n$ and consider a unit cube.
+The cube may be divided into parts (smaller $n$-cubes) in many ways.
 However, the most uniform division is to divide it into $2^n$ the same parts, where $n$ is the dimension of the cube.
-Each of the parts may be divided again into $2^n$ the same sub-parts (smaller elementary cubes), and so on, finitely many times.
-Some of the parts may be removed as they are interpreted as empty (blind) in the link.
-The resulting structure is exactly a uniform cubical complex (see for example \cite{Kaczynski}) consisting of elementary cubes all of them of the same dimension.
+Each of the parts may be divided again into $2^n$ the same sub-parts (even smaller $n$-cubes), and so on, finitely many times.
 There is a natural relation of adjacency between the elementary cubes.
 Two cubes (parts) are adjacent if their intersection (as sets) is a cube of dimension $n-1$.
-Although the complexes can be also simplicial, it seems that the cubical complexes are the most natural.
-Cube is the only one regular polyhedron filling 3D-space.

-Let a uniform cubical complex (complex, for short) be denoted by $e$.
-Two adjacent parts of $e$ may be united into one part.
-After uniting some adjacent parts, the resulting structure is called a manifold by the analogy to manifolds in algebraic topology.
-See Fig. \ref{rys9} for an example of 2-dimensional unit cube that is divided, and then some of the parts removed, and remaining adjacent parts are united.

-A complex may contain a large number of parts with a sophisticated adjacency relation.
-However, usually its essential structure (generic shape) is relatively simple and does not depend directly on the number of the parts and of the adjacency complexity.
-For this very reason the uniting, preserving this essential structure and reducing significantly the number of parts, is important.